+Sum of the Past Service Credit and Future Service Credit (excluding service lost under the Plan's break in service rules)

+870 or more hours of work within a Plan year earns one year of Vesting Service

+Contribution Rate

-Pension Credit Sum of the Past Service Credit and Future Service Credit (excluding service lost under the Plan's break in service rules) Vesting Service 870 or more hours of work within a Plan year earns one year of Vesting Service Contribution Rate Varies from \$0.05 to \$21.62 per hour as of the valuation date.
-The average rate is \$5.37 per hour as of January 1, 2018.
-2.5% of employer contributions are allocated to 401(h) Medical Accounts but are subject to pension benefit accruals.
-Required Contribution Increases Contribution rate increases required under the Funding Improvement Plan Options are described below.
-First Alternative Option: 7.0% for 2017 Plan Year Second Alternative Option: 3.5% for 2017 Plan Year
+Varies from \$0.05 to \$19.11 per hour as of the valuation date.
+The average rate is \$5.37 per hour as of January 1, 2019.
+2.5% of certain employer contributions are allocated to 401(h) Medical Accounts but are subject to pension benefit accruals.

+Required Contribution Increases

+Contribution rate increases required under the Funding Improvement Plan Options are described below.

+First Alternative Option: None for 2018 through 2020, 2.0% for 2021 and 2022.